zouqianli/learngit/readme.txt

-Git is a version control system and a free software.:wq .
+Git is a distributed  version control system and a free software.:wq .